KunalSingh5431/Chatify/README.md

-# Chatify
+# 🖥️Chatify🖥️

-Welcome to Chatify!
+🤖 Welcome to Chatify!
 This is a real-time chat application built using modern web technologies.

-## Features
+## 🗝️ Features

 - **Real-time Messaging:** Instant communication with other users.
 - **User Authentication:** Secure sign-up and login with JWT.